-Given the novel nature of our treatment, third-party treatment sites may face additional financial and administrative burdens in order to deliver any approved treatment, including adhering to a REMS plan in the United States or a Risk Management Program, or RMP, in Europe.
+Given the novel nature of our treatment, third-party treatment sites may face additional financial and administrative burdens in order to deliver any approved treatment, including adhering to a REMS plan in the U.S. or a Risk Management Program, or RMP, in Europe.
 The process for a third-party treatment site to obtain a certificate under a REMS plan can be very costly and time-consuming, which could delay a third-party treatment site's ability to provide our treatments and materially adversely affect our commercialization trajectory.
 Furthermore, third-party treatment sites will need to ensure that they have the necessary infrastructure and equipment in order to deliver our investigational COMP360 psilocybin treatment, such as adequate audio-visual equipment, ancillary equipment and sufficient treatment rooms.
 This may deter third-party treatment sites from providing our therapeutic candidate and reduce our ability to expand our network and generate revenue.
-Our ability to develop and maintain satisfactory relationships with third-party treatment sites may otherwise be negatively impacted by other factors not associated with our operations and, in some instances, outside of our direct or indirect control, such as negative perceptions regarding the therapeutic use of psilocybin, changes in Medicare and/or Medicaid or commercial payors reimbursement levels and other pressures on healthcare providers and consolidation activity among hospitals, physician groups and the providers.
+Our ability to develop and maintain satisfactory relationships with third-party treatment sites may otherwise be negatively impacted by other factors not associated with our operations and, in some instances, outside of our direct or indirect control, such as negative perceptions regarding the medical use of psilocybin or other psychedelic drugs, changes in Medicare and/or

+Medicaid or commercial payors reimbursement levels and other pressures on healthcare providers and consolidation activity among hospitals, physician groups and the providers.
 Reimbursement levels may be inadequate to cover third-party treatment sites' costs of delivering our investigational COMP360 psilocybin treatment.
-The failure to maintain or to secure new cost-effective contracts with third-party treatment sites may result in a loss of or inability to grow our network of third-party treatment sites, patient base, higher costs to our patients and us, healthcare provider network disruptions and/or difficulty in meeting regulatory or accreditation requirements, any of which could have a material adve
+The failure to maintain or to secure new cost-effective contracts with third-party treatment sites may result in a loss of or inability to grow our network of third-party treatment sites, patient base, higher costs to our patients and us, healthcare provider network disruptions and/or difficulty in meeting regulatory or accreditation requirements, any of which could have a material adverse effect on our business, financial condition and results of operations.

-We currently rely on specially trained therapists working at third-party clinical trial sites to administer our investigational COMP360 psilocybin treatment in our clinical trials and we expect this to continue upon approval, if any, of COMP360 or any future psychedelic-based drug candidates.
-If third-party sites fail to recruit and retain a sufficient number of therapists or effectively manage their therapists, our business, financial condition and results of operations would be materially harmed.
+We currently rely on specially trained, qualified healthcare professionals working at third-party clinical trial sites to administer our investigational COMP360 psilocybin treatment in our clinical trials and we expect this to continue upon approval, if any, of COMP360 or any future psychedelic-based drug candidates.
+If third-party sites fail to recruit and retain a sufficient number of healthcare professionals or effectively manage their healthcare professionals, our business, financial condition and results of operations would be materially harmed.

-We currently administer our investigational COMP360 psilocybin treatment in our clinical trials through qualified third-party therapists working at third-party clinical trial sites.
-However, there are currently not enough trained therapists to carry out our investigational COMP360 psilocybin treatment at a commercial scale, and our efforts to facilitate training programs for therapists may be unsuccessful.
+We currently administer our investigational COMP360 psilocybin treatment in our clinical trials through qualified third-party healthcare professionals working at third-party clinical trial sites.
+However, there are currently not enough trained healthcare professionals to support administration of our investigational COMP360 psilocybin treatment at a commercial scale, and our efforts to facilitate training programs may be unsuccessful.